ZhaoPeiduo/NASC_2024/readme.md

 ![Demo](./static/demo_v2.jpg)

-This repository contains the model and user interface for Japanese Sensei as the entry for National AI Studen Challenge 2024.
+This repository contains the model and user interface for Japanese Sensei as the entry for National AI Student Challenge 2024.

 ### Objective